 In four months of travel through Europe and Turkey I haven’t had an attempt on the luggage.
 I can’t say whether or not that’s because of the deterrent it offers or if it’s good.
 I’m sure time will tell though.
-(Click here for our guide to keeping your bike safe while travelling).
+(Check out our Top 10 Tips for Keeping Your Bike Safe While Travelling).
 I also believe that if someone really wants that bag then they’d be able to snip the wire and take it.
 And I’m leaving my bag out there fully aware of this.
 It is after-all only my camping bag, and I hope the mesh net acts as more of a deterrent to opportunistic thieves than anything else.

 At first I thought I wasn’t going to get on with the net.
 It’s fiddly and you’ve got to push your bag inside a metal net, wrap the cable around the frame and then squeeze it through the lock and then padlock it all together.
 By day three I had mastered it and am now happy with the process.